silveira42/iris-size-django/README.md

 # iris-size-django
 A portal for visualizing and keeping track of memory usage of an InterSystems IRIS instance.
+It shows a table with a database path, global, allocated size and size in use for each global, and aggregation sums at the end.

+Django Framework was chosen to easily migrate and exchange data from the instance to a web template.

+Some features will have better error handling in the future.

-## Usage
+## Instalation
 1. Clone this repository
    ```
    git clone ...